 - What if I want to be included on the roster of court approved mediators?

 The court maintains a roster of mediators who have submitted applications, fulfilled the requirements set forth in Title 17 of the Maryland Rules, and have been approved by the Administrative Judge.
-The list is comprised of retired judges, attorneys, mental health professionals, educators and others.
+The list is comprised of senior Judges, attorneys, mental health professionals, educators and others.
 The list can be obtained by calling ADR Director at 240-777-9108.

 In accordance with Maryland Rule 17-208, if the court designates the mediator, the parties pay the reduced hourly rate set by the court.
 The court rate for Track 21 and 3 cases is currently $200.00 per hour; the court rate for Tracks 4 through 8 is $250.00 per hour.
 If the parties designate their own mediator (including a mediator who is included on the court’s roster) the court rate does not apply and the parties pay the mediator’s private rate.
 The cost of the mediation is shared by the parties on a pro rata basis, unless the parties agree otherwise.

 Mediation sessions are usually held at the mediator’s office but may be held at other locations, such as the Circuit Court Law Library, on the 3rd floor of the North Tower.

 Mediation sessions are usually scheduled for a period of three (3) hours but may be extended or shortened at the discretion of the parties, counsel or the mediator.

 To request an ADR order, please contact the ADR Director at 240-777-9108.
 Parties and counsel may also request an ADR order during a scheduling, motions or pretrial hearing.

 WHAT IF I DO NOT WANT THE MEDIATOR SELECTED BY THE COURT, BUT I STILL WANT TO PARTICIPATE IN MEDIATION?

 If the court has chosen a mediator who is not acceptable to the parties or counsel, a substitution may be ordered.
 The process for obtaining a substitution is set forth in Maryland Rule 17-202.
 The Circuit Court rules governing ADR may be accessed by selecting this link: Maryland Circuit Court Rules, Title 17.